Freddy vs. Jason vs. Ash: The Nightmare Warriors: Plot

 A group of government agents led by Director Gordon Russell excavate Crystal Lake for the Necronomicon Ex-Mortis, which they plan to use for "Project Black Book".
 As Russell leaves with the book, the remaining agents go underwater to retrieve the body of Jason Voorhees, who awakens and kills them.
 Prompted by Freddy Krueger posing as his mother, Jason leaves Crystal Lake in search of Ash Williams.
 Six months later, in June 2009, Ash is living in Franklin, Michigan with his girlfriend Caroline, believing his days of fighting monsters are behind him.
-While preparing to host a backyard barbecue Ash is visited by Doctor Maggie Burroughs, who tries to convince him to join a group started by herself and Doctor Neil Gordon consisting of people who have fought and survived "unnatural evils".
+While preparing to host a backyard barbecue, Ash is visited by Doctor Maggie Burroughs, who tries to convince him to join a group started by herself and Doctor Neil Gordon consisting of people who have fought and survived "unnatural evils".
 Annoyed by his visitor, Ash sends Maggie away before going to the store for supplies for the party, leaving Caroline alone.
-Elsewhere Stephanie Kimble and Alice Johnson experience visions of Jason and Freddy, while Jason attacks and kills Caroline.
+Elsewhere, Stephanie Kimble and Alice Johnson experience visions of Jason and Freddy, while Jason attacks and kills Caroline.
 Meanwhile, at the Pentagon, Russell reveals his plan to create an army of demonic soldiers using the Necronomicon.

 After discovering Caroline's body, Ash flees the scene as the police arrive, not noticing a man in a hummer spying on him.
-At his headquarters, Russell uses a combination of modern technology and the Necronomicon to pull an unburnt and seemingly powerless Freddy Krueger out of Deadites' realm to Earth.
-Ash boards a train to Baltimore, Maryland to look for Maggie and her group and Jason follows him by stowing away in the vehicle's boxcar.
+At his headquarters, Russell uses a combination of modern technology and the Necronomicon to pull an unburnt and seemingly powerless Freddy Krueger out of the Deadites' realm to Earth.
+Ash boards a train to Baltimore, Maryland to look for Maggie and her group, and Jason follows him by stowing away in the vehicle's boxcar.
 Stephanie, her father Steven, Alice, and her son Jacob show up at Maggie and Neil's house, where Tina Shepard and Rennie Wickham are already living.
 When Ash arrives, Maggie gets everyone settled and begins to tell them about her and Neil's goals.
 They are interrupted by Jason, who comes crashing through the door and kills Steven.
 As Ash arms himself, the man in the hummer drives through the wall of the house and rams into Jason.
-Everyone escapes, and their savior introduces himself as Tommy Jarvis.
+Everyone escapes, and their savior introduces himself as Tommy Jarvis, Jason's oldest enemy.